 We create a false dichotomy when we only give ourselves the option of either getting hurt or keeping strong boundaries in place.
 Because it is possible to put yourself out there without leaving your heart unguarded and unprotected.

-And you shouldn’t just throw your heart away.
+You shouldn’t just throw your heart away.
 That is madness.
 And it’s not an important risk—it’s a foolish risk.
 When in doubt, yank your hand back and protect your heart.

 It is possible to keep your limits in place and your boundaries strong.
 It’s also possible to expand your boundaries so that one day you can move farther than you thought possible at one time.